thisislink/onlyclones/README.md

 # Only Clones
-This project was created to improve and showcase my frontend skills through cloning websites.
+This project was created to improve and showcase my frontend skills through re-creating websites.
 All sites can be viewed at [onlyclones.com](https://onlyclones.com).

 ## Getting Started with Create React App